 Applicants must complete one short answer question and three essays.

 Short Answer Question:

 Note the character limit.
 Your response must be less than a tweet.
+Actually it must be just about one third of a tweet.
 What do you want to do professionally and in which industry immediately after earning your MBA?
-You may want to provide a geographic location if it is important to your MBA goal.
-According to CBS, here are examples of possible responses:
+Here are CBS’ examples of possible responses:

 “Work in business development for a media company.”

 Warning: This question is not asking about intended area of study while in business school or a non-professional goal or even a long-term goal.
 And the subject is assumed to be you.
 No need to waste characters by including “I.”

 Essay 1.
 Through your resume and recommendations, we have a clear sense of your professional path to date.
 What are your career goals going forward, and how will the Columbia MBA help you achieve them?
 (Maximum 500 words)